tvb2/fence/README.md

 Once we find the next point, we reassign starting = next and recursively call the same search function until the next = target.

 Then we proceed to the next pair of starting -> target trees.
+Thus, our path in terms of cosine circle quadrants will be I -> IV -> III -> II

 There are special cases: